-If an NEO had voluntarily resigned from the Company on December 31, 2012 without "good reason" or was terminated by the Company for cause, he would not have been entitled to receive any severance payments from the Company, and any unvested RSUs, restricted stock and LFIs would have been forfeited.
+If an NEO had voluntarily resigned from the Company on December 31, 2013 without "good reason" or was terminated by the Company for cause, he would not have been entitled to receive any severance payments from the Company, and any unvested RSUs, PRSUs and LFIs would have been forfeited.
+None of our NEOs were retirement eligible as of December 31, 2013.